Consensus Guidelines for Diagnosis, Surveillance and Management of TSC

 Peer-Reviewed, Published Consensus Papers

-The following papers are available free of charge with open access to anyone in the world.
-The TS Alliance encourages sharing these links, or a link to this page (tsalliance.org/consensus) with healthcare providers.
+The following papers preceded by an asterisk are available free of charge with open access to anyone in the world.
+The TS Alliance encourages sharing these links, or a link to www.tsalliance.org/consensus with healthcare providers.
 Any future updates to these recommendations will also be posted on this page.

 - *Northrup H et al. Tuberous Sclerosis Complex Diagnostic Criteria Update: Recommendations of the 2012 International Tuberous Sclerosis Complex Consensus Conference, Pediatric Neurology (October 2013)